 On the indoor trainer, if you're just staring at a wall, seconds can pass like minutes and minutes can pass like hours.
 Having some audio and visual entertainment can make a real difference.

 If you are watching a laptop or screen, especially on rollers, make sure it’s directly in front of you.
 Keep it out of the way of flying sweat and consider wireless headphones to avoid annoying cables.

 Any inspiration to keep you pedalling or to squeeze a few more watts of effort out is great; how about signing up for a Zwift race?
 Remind yourself of why you’re doing the workout.
 Maybe a picture of a mountain col you’re going to tackle in a foreign sportive, a race number from a win last season or, even better, a picture of you being pipped on the line by your rival.

 Pick your sessions

 Indoor trainers are best suited to shorter, higher intensity sessions.
 Interval workouts in particular, that are broken up into manageable chunks, work well.
 Being indoors lets you concentrate 100% on the work efforts and the pain and boredom are relatively short lived.

 In the British Cycling Training Plans, indoor workouts are typically no more than 60 minutes in duration and usually have an interval structure.
-In really foul weather, you could try to tackle longer steadier paced rides on the indoor trainer and this can be where a group ride on Zwift can really help the time pass.
+At the moment, you could try to tackle some longer steadier paced rides on the indoor trainer and this can be where a group ride on Zwift can really help the time pass.